Message A/B tests

 Start an A/B test

-Once you’ve created your message variants and set the audience for your test, select Start A/B test and confirm.
+Once you’ve created your message variants and set the audience for your test, select Start and confirm.
 Each variant will send according to its delivery settings.

 View test results